 Although we cannot directly model cultural differences, we can observe correlations between disposable income (measured in per-capita GDP, taken from the CIA World Factbook [5]) and diurnal network usage.
-Table 2 previously gave specific values.
-Figure 16 visualizes this correlation, including the weak linear fit (confidence coefficient: -0.526).
-The top 20 countries with diurnal fractions above 0.15 generally have a percapita GDP less than USD \$15,000, less than one-third of the United States.
+Table 3 previously gave specific values.
+Figure 16 visualizes this correlation, including the weak linear fit (confidence coefficient: -0.526; such weak fits are common with coarse GDP data and few countries).
+The top 20 countries with diurnal fractions above 0.15 generally have a per-capita GDP less than USD \$15,000, less than one-third of the United States.
 We conclude that economic factors correlate with differences in Internet use.